Image: Anti-uranium picket at Hamilton No 4 in Brisbane 1977

 a reeking trail across our dreams of orchards.

-Thirty-five years ago a small group of people sat on railway track on Hamilton No 4 Wharf – we were trying to stop the uranium train.
+In August 1977, a small group of people sat on railway track on Hamilton No 4 Wharf in Brisbane – we were trying to stop the uranium train.
 A ship was waiting to take yellow cake (an ore from which Uranium is produced) to Hamburg in Germany.
 The Queensland government had opened up mining and export of uranium to Germany, France, anywhere and everywhere.

 We set out to prove Fraser, his government and the mining companies wrong.

 Queensland police cleared us off the tracks and dumped us on hard ground in a heap and made threatening remarks to one of us — remarks not repeated in parliament — but accusations there were a plenty about Arab sympathisers and communists.
 The cops then arrested some of us including Charlie Scandritt, Geoff and Nancy Wills.
-Nancy later on rang the Rialto cinema in West End.
+Nancy late ran the Rialto cinema in West End in the 1980s.
 Geoff was a seaman who played guitar and sang Pete Seeger songs.
 Charlie was a printer and small book publisher.
 They were all tarred with the same brush.
 Communists.
-At least that is what Bjelke-Petersen said when he said in the weeks following that the day of the political street march was over.
+At least that is what Bjelke-Petersen said when he claimed in the weeks following that the day of the political street march was over.
+They were not.
+We made sure of that, no matter how many hundreds or thousands of police the government deployed in the ‘Valley of Death’.

 After failing to stop the uranium train we used wire cutters to get onto the wharves to delay the shipment of yellow cake further.
 Wharfies refused to move the containers onto the ship because it was a safety hazard while police were chasing demonstrators around the wharf.